teltek/Galicaster-doc/GalicasterConfiguration/DeviceModuleConfiguration.md

 Device module configuration
 ===========================

-*This page is updated to the 2.0.1 release*
+*This page is updated to the 2.1 version*

 The configuration of a capture card or device involves different aspects: